 Claiming for lost, stolen or damaged belongings

 If your belongings are lost or stolen, report this to police immediately and keep a copy of the police report.
 If your luggage is damaged or misplaced by an airline or another transport provider or accommodation staff, report it to an appropriate official.
 Make sure you get a copy of an official report of the incident as well as documentation of any settlement offers.
 Any purchase receipts you have for the affected items will also help.

 Making a claim

 It’s ideal to make your claim as soon as possible.
 Check the Product Disclosure Statement of your policy to find out if there are any requirements around timing for making a claim.
-For claims on international travel insurance available with CommBank Gold, Platinum and Diamond and Ultimate Credit Cards, or claims on CBA Travel Insurance, we recommend you start your claim within 60 days of the event or returning home, whichever is the latest.
+For claims related to international travel insurance included with eligible CommBank credit cards, or claims on CBA Travel Insurance, we recommend you start your claim within 60 days of the event or returning home, whichever is the latest.
 You can do this by calling Cover-More on 1300 467 951 within Australia or +612 8907 5060 from overseas (8am-5pm Mon - Fri and 9am-4pm Sat, Sydney/Melbourne time).
 Call charges may apply.